 Birth doula or postpartum doula?

 A final tip – there is a difference between a birth doula and a postpartum doula.
 Not all doulas offer both services.
 The doula you probably think of first is a birth doula and she may very well offer home visit after the child is born.
-A postpartum doula is usually hired on an hourly basis for a few days or couple of weeks and will help you both with tips, tricks and hands-on help with the baby.
+A postpartum doula is usually hired on an hourly basis for a few days or a couple of weeks and will help you both with tips, tricks, and hands-on help with the baby.

 If you really want a postpartum doula but the price seems a bit high, request gift certificates from friends.
 “It makes a great baby shower gift.

 Sometimes insurance will help pay, so be sure to call them and ask.
 It’s also worth looking into local organizations that help low-income families find pregnant and postpartum help.

 If you want more doula information to help you planning for your childbirth, check out any of these books.
 (The links go to Amazon for more information and reviews.)